Gladstone Signal Spotting Challenge Rules for 2023 and 2024

 V) Post-Event Entry Process

 The HamSCI Research Team greatly appreciates all who contribute to the Gladstone Signal Spotting Challenge.
 The Team would like to recognize all participants via postings on the HamSCI website and in other media.
 Further, we may have questions for the participants as we work through the data analysis process.
-We will be providing a Google form (closer to the actual date of the events) to gather station and contact information from all participants.
 Note: We will not share contact information with anyone outside the HamSCI Data Processing and Research teams.
 We highly encourage all GSSC participants to complete the post-event entry process and receive a score and ranking once the results are tabulated.

-Note: if you choose to upload files for bonus points (see Bonus Point Multipliers, below) do that first, note your DOI (Digital Object Identifier) and include that on the post-event Google form.
+Note: if you choose to upload files to Zenodo (see Bonus Point Multipliers, below) do that first, note your DOI (Digital Object Identifier) and include that in the Comments section of the post-event Google form.

 VI) Scoring and Post-Event Recognition